How You Can Choose a Great URL For Your Landing Page

 Also, those who click through are more likely to already be “primed” to make a reservation for Luigi's Restaurant.
 They are online searching for an Italian restaurant in San Francisco.
 They've clicked the URL to visit Luigi's reservation landing page.

-The second URL example gives them a strong hint of what they can expect to see on the other side.
+The second landing page URL example gives them a strong hint of what they can expect to see on the other side.
 I think it make sense to conclude this customized, keyword-rich landing page URL can help increase conversion rates!

 In the above example, “Italian-Restaurants-San-Francisco-Luigis” is the page name.
 This is easy to change.
 When you are changing a landing page name for SEO purposes, remember two things: